aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 You can also allocate capacities for your GSIs:

-* You only need to provide write and read capacity for GSIs where you want it to be different than capacity specified for the global table.
+* You only need to provide write capacity for GSIs where you want it to be different than the capacity specified for the global table.
 If not specified, it uses the same value as that of the global table.
+But, you always need to specify the read capacity for a GSI.

   ```typescript
   new GlobalTable(tableStack, 'GlobalTable', {